biobuddies/helicopyter/README.md

 - Why do we need a Node.js server?
 Can we build dataclasses or Pydantic models out of the type annotations already being generated?
 - Provide helper classes or functions for useful but annoyingly verbose patterns such as local-exec provisioner command
-- Backend / state file linter, such as prod must exist, and region/bucket/workspace_key_prefix/key must follow pattern
+- Backend / state file linter such as: prod must exist, and region/bucket/workspace_key_prefix/key must follow pattern